department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 If we determine that you're eligible for VET TEC, you'll need to apply to the VA-approved training provider of your choice.
 Your training provider may assess your qualifications to help determine whether you'll likely to successfully complete their training program and find meaningful, relevant employment. <br>
 [View currently approved training providers](https://benefits.va.gov/gibill/fgib/vettec_providers.asp)

-**Note:** If you haven’t already applied for VA education benefits, you’ll need to fill out an Application for VA Education Benefits (VA Form 22-1990).<br>
+**Note:** If you haven’t already applied for VA education benefits, you’ll also need to fill out an Application for VA Education Benefits (VA Form 22-1990).<br>

 [Apply for education benefits](/education/how-to-apply/)

 ### Get more information